 This was, when their friendship started.
 Later it included also Eri, and it was especially her, who had a close friedship with Trude Flöge.
 When Trude suffered from a serious desease, she stayed at her side and they shared much time at Attersee.
 Trude was convinced that the hous ewould be in good hands with Jakob and Eri and passed it over to them.

 Everyone familiar with Eri Messner knows that this trust in her was more than justified.
 There is only a small number of ancient houses at the Attersee that are kept up to an original state like Villa Paulick.
-Credit for the upkeep needs to be given also to Robert Messner, who died in 2017 and whose committment to preserve and conserve the structure of the building is legendary.
+Credit for the upkeep needs to be given also to Robert Messner, who died in 2015 and whose committment to preserve and conserve the structure of the building is legendary.
+Sabine his sister was known for her love regarding flowers.